Job Roles in The Construction Industry

 On-Site Job Roles in The Construction Industry

-The construction sector offers a range of different roles in various parts of the industry.
+The construction sector offers a range of different on-site job roles in various parts of the industry.
 Such as roles in Infrastructure, House Building, Commercial and Off-site work.

 The Site Manager will set out the site before work commences, manage the workforce on-site and oversee the ongoing work.
-Your job will be to make sure that the work being conducted meets the agreed timescale, budget and specifications provided.
+You will manage the work on-site; making sure it meets the agreed timescale, budget and specifications provided by the client.

 Site Manager’s earn on average between £34k – £55k per year depending on the employer and the location of the work.
 Find out how to become a Site Manager here.

 The Banksman or Signaller is a very important role on-site.
 As a Banksman, you will be in charge of guiding plant operators and vehicle drivers safety around the site.
-This is a role that needs to be conducted correctly to ensure the safety of other workers on-site.
+You need to conduct this role correctly to ensure the safety of other workers on-site.